singularian/mdencode/docs/mdzip.md

 # Parallel Modulus Scan

-The Modulus Scan is run in parallel within MDZip.
+The Modulus Scan is run in parallel within MDunzip.
 The modulus scan with configurable number of goroutine threads.
 Each of the goroutines runs a modulus scan in sync and when a result is founding matching the original signature block it returns a byteblock.

 It allows for the blocksize and modulus bitsize and thread count as well as the bytes either random or specified by the command line argument.

 # MDZip Examples

-These are mdzip and mdunzip command line examples.
+These are MDzip and MDunzip command line examples.
 They also illustrate setting the Highway Hash 32 byte signature key.
 MDunzip will use the specified Highway Hash Key.

 ```bash
 mdzip -file=decoderRandom.go -block=40 fh=11111 bh=01001 -mod=64 -out=decoderRandom.go.mdz